junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Cas!"
 Dean yells with a hitched voice, dragging him backward with large steps.

 The Coffee Guy has disappeared from the thin air.
-Where he was standing, on the ground, there are the four missing cherub statues, frozen in a fumbling, crawling shape, just like some frozen frame of playful little babies having fun in their own way.
+Where he was standing, on the ground, there are the four missing cherub statues, frozen in a fumbling, crawling shape, just like some frozen frame of playful little babies having fun in their own way, looking innocent and harmless.

 They back away quickly, keeping their eyes on the statues.